trevorkoenig/BERT_QA_OpenDomain/README.md

 - Applies a custom scoring system for span selection from long documents.
 - Compares BERT predictions against ChatGPT for performance analysis.
 - Designed to run in Google Colab with persistent model saving to Drive.
+- Further details including visualizations, and breakdowns of scoring can be found in the accompanying poster.

 ## Installation